-Your Crowdfunding Toolkit
+crowdjustice Your Crowdfunding Toolkit

 If you have a legal case or project that you're passionate about, you can use CrowdJustice to raise the funds you need from friends, family and your wider community.
-How CrowdJustice works 3 🏹 Create Create your case page to tell the story of your legal case and explain why you need funds.
+How CrowdJustice works Create Create your case page to tell the story of your legal case and explain why you need funds.
 This can take as little as 15 minutes!
 The key to an effective case page is using your own voice.
-People want to support efforts they can relate to and that feel authentic.
-Review We ask you to submit your page for review at least one business day before you want to go live to ensure we have time to make sure everything is in order.
+People want to support efforts they can relate to and that feel authentic. 🚺 Review Please submit your page for review at least one business day before you want to go live to ensure we have time to make sure everything is in order.
 Preparation is key!
-Start planning how you'll spread the word by reaching out to friends, family, colleagues and other potential supporters. 🔥 Raise Crowdfunding success relies on you consistently sharing your page link widely and consistently - don't be shy about emailing people directly and posting on social media every day!
-You can keep your messaging fresh by keeping your supporters informed about your progress - especially any good news related to funding milestones or notable updates on your legal case.
+Start planning how you'll spread the word by reaching out to friends, family, colleagues and other potential supporters. 🔥 Raise As soon as your crowdfunding page is live, you need to share, share, share!
+Don't be shy about emailing people directly and posting on social media every day (yes, every day!)
+Keep your supporters updated on your progress, especially any good news.
 How long can I crowdfund?
 All CrowdJustice cases have 30 days to hit their target.
 Your first target is "all-or-nothing" - after you exceed your initial target every pledge is banked immediately!

 Where does the money go?
 If you're crowdfunding for a legal case, funds raised go directly to your attorney's client trust account.
 If you're a charity, funds raised will go directly to your charity account.
-If you don't hit your all-or-nothing target, no one's card is charged and you won't receive any funds.
+If you don't hit your all-or-nothing target, cards are not charged and you won't receive any funds.
 Read on to find out how to plan and promote to make sure you have the best chance of success.
-How to create a compelling crowdfunding page Most people won't read the entire crowdfunding page, so it's important to grab the reader's attention quickly.
+How to create a compelling crowdfunding page Most people won't read your entire crowdfunding page, so it's important to grab the reader's attention quickly.
 1. Choose a meaningful image The best images capture the emotion behind a case.
-Typically images featuring faces perform better than those without.
+Highly colourful images or those featuring faces typically perform better.
 2. Keep the title short The title you give your crowdfunding page should be short (Ideally 5 words or less) and convey one key message.
-3. Set a realistic target Choose the lowest amount that allows you to proceed with this stage of your case or project (you can always raise again if you need to).
+3. Set a realistic target

+Choose the lowest amount that allows you to proceed with this stage of your case or project (you can always raise again if you need to).
 Good preparation and early momentum will help you hit your target early, and then you can focus on your stretch target.
-4. Summarize your case in one sentence The first sentence on your page should sum up (1) who you are, (2) what you're crowdfunding for and (3) why your legal case or project matters.
-5. Tell your story Design your case page to grab people's attention while providing specific details about your particular situation.
-If you've made a page you think you would stop and read if you were someone else, you're probably on the right track.
+4. Summarize your case The bio on your page should sum up (1) who you are, (2) what you're crowdfunding for and (3) why your legal case or project matters.
+5. Tell your story Your story should grab people's attention while providing specific details about your particular situation.
+What would make you take the time out of your day to read this story?